d40cht/WythamVillageBroadband/voip.md

 ## Do I still get call services like caller ID, 1471 and call waiting?

 Yes.
-As we’ve used Vonage in our examples above, [here](http://www.vonage.co.uk/inclusive-call-features) is a list of the services included in their £5.99 a month package – .
+As we’ve used Vonage in our examples above, [here](http://www.vonage.co.uk/inclusive-call-features) is a list of the services included in their £5.99 a month package.